 MIL-STD-810G is a U.S. military specification that guarantees a level of durability for a piece of technology.
-Specifically, it means the equipment has gone through a series of 29 tests, including shock tests, vibration tests, and more.
-This means it should be field ready, or even “combat ready” in principle.
+Specifically, it means the equipment has gone through a series of 29 tests.
+These put the phone up against shock, vibration, humidity, heat, cold, gunfire shock, humidity, and more.
+Any MIL-STD-810G device should be field ready, or even “combat ready” in principle.
 A lot of technology sold to the U.S. military must be MIL-STD-810G compliant.
 To win contracts, manufacturers will likely need to demonstrate that this is the case.

 Now, more and more consumer manufacturers are using the rating as a way to market their devices.
-A recent example is the Doogee S90: This modular phone began life on Kickstarter, targeting manual workers and those that spend a lot of time hiking and climbing outdoors.
+Devices like the Doogee S90 modular phone began life on Kickstarter, targeting manual workers and those that spend a lot of time hiking and climbing outdoors.

 MIL-STD-810G compliance: What does it mean and which devices have it?

 If a device boasts MIL-STD-810G compliance, it should, in theory, be durable.
 It should be far more likely to survive drops and harsh environmental conditions.